-Writing the Breakout Novel Workbook by Donald Maass The companion workbook is the real star of this Donald Maass release (although the book itself’s a good read too).
-Use this workbook to take your first draft to the next level.
-This is story tuning taken to the nth degree.
+Writing the Breakout Novel Workbook by Donald Maass The companion workbook is the real star of this Donald Maass release, although the book itself’s a good read too.
+Use the workbook to take your first draft to the next level—this is story tuning taken to the nth degree.

-Understanding Show, Don’t Tell (And Really Getting It) by Janice Hardy Yes, you can have both.
-Stop blindly chanting “show, don’t tell” and learn when each is the right choice.
+Understanding Show, Don’t Tell (And Really Getting It) by Janice Hardy Stop blindly chanting “show, don’t tell” and learn when each technique is the right choice.
 You’ll finally understand when to use scene and when to use exposition.

 Self-Editing for Fiction Writers by Renni Browne and Dave King This unassuming book shows you how to strengthen your narrative technique, including show and tell, dialogue mechanics, interior monologue, beats, and point of view.

 The Best Punctuation Book, Period by June Casagrande Proper punctuation isn’t as simple as knowing what’s right and what’s wrong.
 Your choices should be inflected by the context of your writing.
 This books helps you see why the best choice for your novel isn’t the same choice you’d make for your writing at work or what you read in newspapers and magazines.

 Writing Irresistible Kidlit by Mary Kole Although this book is focused on writing children’s fiction (children’s, MG, and YA), agent Mary Kole offers some of the smartest advice for writing contemporary commercial fiction out there today.

 The Magic Words by Cheryl B. Klein Here’s another book by a children’s book editor that hits all the right notes for all commercial fiction.
 Designed for authors of children’s, MG, and YA fiction, it’s smart advice for all novelists.